Abujoory1/alx-pre_course/README.md

-My first readme
-I was told to update this
+I am a software engineer, this file has been modified by me